syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 📕 Summary
 ==============

-This is a very simple way to track when a resource already exists.
-This is where operational tasks like an update process can be codified.

-Keep in mind, that different updates may require different actions.
+You've implemented a very simple way to track when a resource already exists.
+Different updates may require different actions.
 For example, adding a label may be simple, but changing image tags may require more caution.

 This tutorial will not delve into these nuances due to strict time constraints, but you should have all the tools to tackle these business cases as you reach them!